This was the moment when I knew I was seriously returning to my long time interest of photography!

 Having previously been a long time Canon user, I have now switched to Fuji and their X-Series camera bodies and lenses.
 They just feel so right in my hand, though still heavy when fully assembled and even more so with a battery grip attached.
 But then, I am talking about the Fuji equivalent of ‘professional kit’.

-Now we have the assembled kit, as will be used – with batteries fully charged and memory card formatted ready to go.
+Now I have the assembled kit, as will be used – with batteries fully charged and memory card formatted ready to go.

 The instruction manual is a chunky little thing, but then this is quite a powerful camera.